VISHWAJITH-RAGU/VSD-Mini-Research-Internship/Task 1.md

 ## Writing a C code to count the sum of numbers from 1 to n and running this program using RISC-V simulator

+##Writing a C code to count sum of numbers from 1 to n

 ![image](https://github.com/VISHWAJITH-RAGU/VSD-Mini-Research-Internship/assets/115524986/da1d78a8-caa9-48c4-9545-f951dfa0ae5c)

 #### 1. First I opened terinal and wrote code to make and open a new C file in leafpad as shown below: